Fullmeals.

 Step 3: Mash the Cooked Dal

 Once the pressure has completely released, open the cooker lid.
-Use a whisk or a dal masher to mash the cooked dal until it reaches a smooth consistency.
+Use a or a dal masher to mash the cooked dal until it reaches a smooth consistency.

 Step 4: Prepare the Tempering Base